 1- Senado Square to Cathedral Square

-There’s no mistaking Senado Square with its wave-patterned cobblestones, pastel-colored colonial buildings and throngs of families and sightseers.
+There’s no mistaking Senado Square with its wave-patterned cobblestones, pastel-coloured colonial buildings and throngs of families and sightseers.

-This has been the center of Macau’s commercial life for centuries and is still used for public events and festivities.
+This has been the centre of Macau’s commercial life for centuries and is still used for public events and festivities.

 Follow the wavy-patterned mosaic uphill to St. Dominic’s Church, one of Macau’s prettiest churches but also the scene of a murder.

 Founded in 1587 by Spanish Dominican friars originally from Mexico, it witnessed violence in 1644 after the governor reneged on his promise to free Spanish prisoners.